Miraj Barot

 Miraj Harshad Barot is a business executive.
 He was born in India and moved to Uganda with his family when he was 6 years old.
-He is currently the managing director and chief executive officer of three companies in Uganda.
+He is currently the joint managing director and chief executive officer of Tirupati Group of companies in Uganda.
+The group ventures include shopping malls, housing estates, apartments, business parks and hospitals.

-Background and education
+Early life and education

 Miraj Barot was born in India in 1988.
 His father is Harshad Barot, the founder and chairman of Tirupati Group Limited.
 The family migrated to Uganda, in 1994, when Miraj was still a toddler.
 He attended schools in Uganda but dropped out early.
 He began participating in the running of the family business empire, in 2003, at the age of 14 years.

 Career

 Starting in 2006, Miraj has been intricately involved in running the family businesses.
 When TGL was formed in 2006, he invested some of personal wealth into the company and served as its first Marketing Director.
 Later, he served as the co-chief executive officer of TGL.
 In November 2013, his role became chief executive officer at Tirupati and at two other companies in the expanding family-owned conglomerate.
-Tulip Consultancy Limited is a real estate consultancy and management company.
 Virat Alloys Limited is a steel manufacturing and metal fabrication company, having acquired the assets and stock of the former Sembule Steel Mills.
-Miraj Barot is the managing director and chief executive officer of all the three companies.
+Miraj Barot was the managing director and chief executive officer of all the two companies.